Post updated, May 2023.

-A guy once took the time to send me a private message (no, not that kind of message) to highlight a typo I’d made in a social media post.
+A bloke once took the time to highlight a typo I’d made on social media.

 Humans make mistakes.

 We’re really bad at spotting our spelling boo-boos.
 Lozza tells a lovely tale of finding a typo in a presentation she was giving.
 (Yes, MY proofreader!
 With a typo, I know, how apt!)
 Did people stop hiring her?
 Nope.
 Proofreaders are human too (and so are writers, well, some of us).

 Get comfortable making mistakes.
 You’re going to make plenty of them in your business content writing.
 Struggling with words and spelling doesn’t mean you’re not good at connecting with your audience—that’s bullshit so don’t let anyone tell you any different.
 For example, you can be dyslexic AND a wonderful storyteller.
 You can puff your chest about your language smarts AND still manage to write the most snooze-worthy garbage.